 Polar has matched Suunto here, bringing optical HRM into the pool.
 The Polar Vantage V does seem to lag a little compared to the Suunto, and similarly is reading ~10BPM low.

-When in the pool, again the screens can be customised, but have all of the information most people want right at the start.
+When in the pool, again the screens can be customised, again in app, but have all of the information most people want right at the start.
 Unfortunately, that customisation doesn’t really run to any useful swimming metrics

 When you go for a pool swim, before hitting start there is an options menu which will allow you to select your pool length – either from the default 25m, 50m, and 25 yard and 50-yard pools, or custom pool size from 15 m all the way to 330m!!!